nathanborror/Heat/README.md

 - Multi-step tool use (dependent on model)
 - Web search and browsing to improve response accuracy
 - Calendar reading and understanding
-- Filesystem search
+- Filesystem search (desktop only)
-- Basic remembering
+- Basic memory persistence
+- No server dependencies aside from models being accessed.

 ### Install from TestFlight